AlexDyuba/spring_course/INFO.md

 @Autowired - The Spring framework enables automatic dependency injection.
 In other words, by declaring all the bean dependencies in a Spring configuration file, Spring container can autowire relationships between collaborating beans.
 This is called Spring bean autowiring.

 @Qualifier - by using the @Qualifier annotation, we can eliminate the issue of which bean needs to be injected.

+@Value - This annotation can be used for injecting values into fields in Spring-managed beans, and it can be applied at the field or constructor/method parameter level.